 Jin shares his most notable traits with Suigintou.
 Including having an existing Rivalry with the main characters.
 As well as having a "Suigintou" color palette in Calamity Trigger.

 Nu-13's overall appearance and emotionless attitude is a reference to Barasuishou.
 Both wears eyepatches (Albeit, Nu-13 can only be seen wearing an eyepatch in her "Younger Form"), both are clones of the originals, and both only show their emotions towards someone important to them.

-There is a shout-out to Star Wars, of all things, in Ragna's Continuum Shift Story Mode when Jubei tells Ragna of Kagutsuchi.
+There is a shout-out to Star Wars in Ragna's Continuum Shift Story Mode when Jubei tells Ragna of Kagutsuchi.

 Jubei: The 13th Hierarchical City of Kagutsuchi.
 You will never find a more Wretched Hive of scum and villainy.